-We’ve fed our travelling children in around 35 countries now, they’re still alive, still healthy and one, at 12 is now dwarfing his mum, so we’re doing OK.
+We’ve fed our travelling children in around 50 countries now.
+They’re still alive, still healthy and one, at 12 is now dwarfing his mum.
+We’re doing OK.
 Do you want to know a few tricks and tips for finding food for kids while travelling?
-You need food they will eat and keeping them well nourished and healthy while travelling.
+You need food they will eat and that will keep them well nourished and healthy while travelling.
 Hungry kids are grumpy kids.
 Even your picky eater, toddler or baby will be able to find food they like to eat with a bit of know how.

 A typical family dinner in a small restaurant in Thailand, pad thai, spring rolls, khao soi, pad se-ew and sweet and sour chicken.
 All under $2/ plate.
 No problem at all with my 10 and 12 year olds.
 However, there was a CNN article a while ago now suggesting that children only eat french fries and macaroni cheese and could only be taken to institutions and countries that served the above.
 That’s not fair or true and rather insulting to kids and their parents.

 Feeding kids while travelling isn’t so hard, even outside the french fry zone ( actually, I’m yet to find a country devoid of fries).
 Sure, some kids are picky eaters, adults, too, there is such a thing as a super-taster, a person to whom some foods taste remarkably bad, but most people aren’t.
 If you have a picky one, or worse still, a child with food allergies, you have my full sympathy and I know it’s hard.

 I’ve talked many a client through negotiating countries like Thailand with dairy, gluten or worst of all, peanut allergies.
 It can be horrible and frightening, but here we’re mostly talking about kids without major dietary restrictions.